sedaryildirim/responsive-portfolio-project/README.md

 ### What I learned

-learned how to use emmet correctly with class chaining fixed several errors with troubleshooting for display issues better understanding of developer tools whislt searching for bugs learned more css shorthand learned better bem naming structure
+- learned how to use emmet correctly with class chaining
+- fixed several errors with troubleshooting for display issues
+- better understanding of developer tools whislt searching for bugs
+- learned more css shorthand
+- learned better understanding of bem naming structure

 ### Continued development